raeldc/kojo-klibrary/README.md

 The last missing piece needed to run a KoJo application is the Jelly ORM.
 This is an  well thought-of, uber-powerful, ultra-flexible ORM.

 The Model is found at **/classes/model/book.php**.
-It is named `Model_Book` and it extends `Jelly_Model`.
+It is named `ComKlibrary_Admin_Model_Book` and it extends `Jelly_Model`.
 Do you now have an idea how KoJo's naming convention work?
 More on that subject later.

 	class ComKlibrary_Admin_Model_Book extends Jelly_Model
 	{